-Honors Chemistry 2 - Honors Chemistry 2 (grades 10 and up; Chemistry 1/Algebra 2 are prerequisites) - Cheryl Red - This yearlong course which meets two days a week (32 weeks and four hours per week) will cover the Apologia Advanced Chemistry textbook and provides a hands-on lab experience for most chapters.
+Honors Chem 2 (Grades 11-12); (grades 10 and up; Chemistry 1/Algebra 2 are prerequisites) - Cheryl Red - This yearlong course which meets two days a week (32 weeks and four hours per week) will cover the Apologia Advanced Chemistry textbook and provides a hands-on lab experience for most chapters.
 Students will be required to complete formal lab reports.
 The four-hour class will include lecture, problem solving, and labs.
 Parents will be responsible for overseeing the completion of all assignments at home.
 There may be study sessions on some Fridays; Mrs. Red will pass out a schedule.
 This course counts 1 credit on the high school transcript.
 Students who successfully complete Chemistry 1 and 2 will be ready to take the CLEP Chemistry Test.
 Prerequisites: Algebra 2, Chemistry 1; Textbooks: Berean Builder's Discovering Design with Chemistry Text & Answer Key.
 ZOOM STUDY GROUP: Mrs. Red will set up a schedule to meet with students on some Fridays (or other time) for a chemistry study session.

-Time: Tuesdays: 2:00 - 4:00 pm and Thursdays - 12:00-2:00 pm (meets 4-5 hours per week) Dates: 8/24-12/16/21 and 1/11-5/3/22 Cost: \$1190; after 7/4 \$1205; after 8/4 \$1220 Updated 5/12/2021 19 | P a g e
+Time: Tuesdays/Wednesdays 2:30-4:30 pm (meets 4-5 hours per week) Dates: Fall 8/23-12/14/22 and Spring 1/10-5/3/23 Cost: \$1190; 8/1 \$1220

 Honors Physics (Grades 10-12; Concurrent Enrollment in Advanced Math Recommended) - Linda Hendrix - Saxon Physics is an Honors course (32 weeks).
 Rather than an introduction to physics (i.e. basic/general physics), Saxon Physics is an engineering physics course.
 A scientific calculator is needed for the course.
 The 2 1/2-hour class includes lecture, problem solving, and several labs.
 Parents will be responsible for overseeing the completion of all assignments at home.
 This course counts 1 credit on the high school transcript.
 Textbook: Saxon Physics (available at HEP Bookstore) and a TI 83-Plus graphing calculator (available at Walmart and other stores).

-Time: Wednesdays; 8/25-12/15/21 and 1/12-5/4/22; 12:00-2:30 pm.
+Time: Wednesdays; 12:00-2:30 pm.
+Dates: Fall: 8/24-12/14/22 and Spring: 1/11-5/3/23 Cost: \$925; 8/1- \$955

-Cost: \$925; after 7/4 \$940; after 8/4 \$955 Social Science - See the Thursday Classical School for elementary history classes.
+Social Science - See the Thursday Classical School for elementary history classes.

 Classical History (Grades 6-8) - Laura Coker Garcia - Using the popular series, Story of the World, students will explore history from the beginning of time to the present day over a four-year period.
 Students coming from the Elementary Classical School will transition nicely into this course as they continue covering history in the same order as the Classical School.
-This year, students will cover Year 1, the Ancient Times.
+This year, students will cover Year 2, the Middle Ages.
 Students will explore history through a variety of activities including projects, games, art, and other fun activities in the yearlong course (24 weeks).
-Textbooks: Textbooks: Story Of the World 1 and Story of the World 1 Activity Book (available at HEP Bookstore).
-Mrs. Titus (English) and Mrs. Coker-Garcia (History) will recommend students from English 7 and Classical History for either JTT 8 or English 8.
-These students will have first choice for JTT 8.
+Textbooks: Textbooks: Story Of the World 2 and Story of the World 2 Activity Book (available at HEP Bookstore).
+Mrs. Titus (English) and Mrs. Coker-Garcia (History) will recommend students from English 7 and Classical History for either JTT or English.
+These students will have first choice for JTT 8 and may also join JTT 9 if going into 9th grade.
+Time: Tuesdays; 1-2:30 pm.
+Dates: Fall 8/30-11/15/22 and Spring: 1/17-4/11/23